rkumar/cetus/README.md

 1. Pressing C-s on a file.
 2. Use hotkey (on left of file) to select without having to navigate.

-While using C-s marks a file as selected, pressing the hotkey will either open the file using PAGER or EDITOR depending on current mode.
+While using C-s marks a file as selected, OTOH pressing the hotkey will either open the file using PAGER or EDITOR depending on current mode.

 ## Multiple Selection of files

-1. Press C-s on multiple files.
+1. Press C-s on multiple files. '*' toggles between multiple and single select mode.

-2. Press `@` to enter multiple select mode.
+2. Press `*` (asterisk) to enter multiple select mode.
 Now press the hotkey (left of file) to select it.

+3. Visual Mode.
+Press `Ctrl-Space` to enter visual/range select.
+Now move the arrow keys up or down to select.
+Press `Ctrl-Space` again to end selection.
+Several ranges may be selected.

-To execute an action on multiple (or single) files, you may press `C-x` and choose an action such as move or delete, etc.
+To execute an action on multiple (or single) files, you may press `C-x` and choose an action such as move, delete, rename, copy, etc.

 You may also select all files with the same extension as current file.
 Invoke the filter menu using Tilde-F. Now select `x` or `:extension`.

-`Tilde-y` is the selection menu.
+`Tilde-s` is the selection menu.
 M-a is select all, M-A is unselect all.

 ## Moving multiple files